Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 ## My company:
-(The actual idea of this company did come from a class I had last semester and fortunately enough I was the one to do the risk assesment for that.
-I'll give extra credit towards the company idea to my group mates Kivelä Jutta, Nygård Eva, Rakitin Fedor, and Mohamed Salmaan)
+(The idea of this company cane from a class I had last semester and fortunately I was the one to do the risk assesment for that.
+I'll give credit for the idea to the people I worked with Kivelä Jutta, Nygård Eva, Rakitin Fedor, and Mohamed Salmaan.
+However, I would like to confirm that I did do this assignment individually.)

 ### What are we working on? <br />